Rishthegreat/Notes/School/Roaring 20s.md

 	- If you fought in the War, you would get a bonus check in 20 years

 #### Warren Harding
-- Conservative president from Ohio
+- Conservative, republican president from Ohio (1921-1923)
-- Republican (1921-1923)
+- Republican
+- Campaign slogan
+	- “Return to Normalcy”
+- We was one of the worst presidents in US history
-- C
+- His cabinet
+	- State - Charles Evan Hughes
+	- Commerce - Herbert Hoover
+	- Treasury - Andrew Mellon
+- Harding called them the “best minds”